Recognition of place value. Manipulate and combine braille bricks on a base plate to create the most numbers possible.

 Place 10 number bricks (“0” to “9”) in the bowl.

-Build number brick towers “0” thru “9” in order, on one base plate for ease in finding the numbers.
+Build 10 towers of 6 identical number bricks “0” thru “9” in order, on one base plate for ease in finding the numbers.

 Allow self-exploration for strategy development: trial-and-error, well-organized …